Council Tax Bands

 Council Tax bands

 Your council tax bill shows which band applies to your property.
-You can see a list showing the band of all properties in the borough at:
+See the list showing the band of all properties in the borough

 Any questions about the banding of your property should be go to the Valuation Office Agency